I’m thinking of volunteering. Where’s a good place to start?

 Some voluntary roles do not require any training and operate within a learn-as-you-go environment, while other roles do require the volunteers to go through training.
 Volunteer training can be a great opportunity for personal learning and development.
 You may want to find out what, if any, training you will be offered by the organisation you wish to volunteer for.

 Where do I find out about community organisations near me?

 Here’s a list of types of organisations you could approach:

-- Get involved with your child’s education provider – fundraising, school board member, maintenance and upkeep of grounds or property, information technology support
+- your local education provider – they may need help with fundraising, governance, maintenance and upkeep of grounds or property, information technology support

-- Work with animal welfare groups – hands-on care for animals or advocating for animal rights
+- animal welfare groups – they may want people to do hands-on care of animals or advocating for animal rights

-- Participate in community or professional interest, cultural and creative groups – marketing and publicity, organising events, governance and management, professional advice, technology support
+- professional interest, cultural or creative groups – they may need volunteers for marketing and publicity, organising events, governance and management, professional advice, technology support

 Volunteering New Zealand (VNZ) is an association of regional volunteer centres and national organisations with a commitment to volunteering.
 Your regional volunteer centre will help you to find organisations in your local area which are looking for volunteers.
 You can also search on the Volunteer Now website to find volunteer positions available in your area.

 The CAB service is delivered by volunteers, so contact the CAB to find out about volunteering opportunities with us, as well as about other opportunities in your community.